PHP-2560/final-project-group1-4-0/R Package/Package Description.md

 Since US News rankings change at least annually, this package can be utilized to scrape updated university information.
 Running the package will automatically scrape US News, create a data frame, and output all relevant plots with data frame information.
 Specifically, the sentiment analysis utilizes Twitter (default to a sample of most recent Tweets) to output a value indicating positivity or negativity, a function calculates time to pay off student loans, and visualization functions utilize ggplot to output maps and descriptive data plots.

+In order for this package to work, all required packages listed below must be first installed:

+[placeholder]

 Each of us contributed the following:
 Lucas:
 1. Sentiment analysis with Twitter's API (eg. given a word, how often and in what capacity does that word show up in the sample?)